London FA Board

 The new LFA positions include three independent Non-Executive Directors, six Non-Executive Football Directors and one Non-Executive Finance & Risk Director.

-- Simon Hughes, previous LFA board member and former MP for Bermondsey
+Simon Hughes, previous London FA board member and former MP for Bermondsey

-- Ian Wallis, previous LFA board member, Chair of the Cup Competitions Committee and South East Division
+Ian Wallis, previous London FA board member, Chair of the Cup Competitions Committee and South East Division

-- Derek Harris, previous LFA board member, Vice Chair of the London Youth Division, Chair of the London Youth Representative team, Director of Development Committee
+Derek Harris, previous London FA board member, Vice Chair of the London Youth Division, Chair of the London Youth representative team, Director of Development Committee